Cohen Barnes owns a building in downtown DeKalb under the name “The Bandit’s Castle, LLC.”

 Ms. O’Leary said she couldn’t find this fund in the budget, and with good reason: It doesn’t exist.

 There’s a Q&A about the fund/vehicle funding after the jump.
-Read the rest of this entry
+Continue reading The Vehicle Maintenance & Acquisition Fund That Isn’t

 First, the Hope Haven expansion vote.
 The good folks at HH have been raked over the coals for two months and it’s finally over.
 Many thanks to Mayor Povlsen and Aldermen Simpson, Teresinski and Verbic for their “aye” votes.
 Hat tip to Alderman Naylor for alluding to the double standard used for HH and the other residential project on the front burner — oh, and if you want to argue it’s apples and oranges, fine, but let’s DO have the argument.